getodk/docs/shared-src/docs-tech-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When you clone down a repo,
-the local copy calls your GitHub copy ``origin``.
+the local copy names your GitHub copy ``origin``.
 You should also set ``upstream``
 as the name of the main ODK Docs GitHub repo.

 .. code-block:: console